diewaldnicole/dsia_big_data/index.md

 }
 ```

 It contains the "Records" with all the required data, and the **timezone** ("Olson").
 The timezone is needed to convert the data to local time from UTC.
 One **ChannelType** should be one column, the **LogDt** should be the datetime index.
 There is also a **NodeType** which enumerates the number of the inverter in the PvSystem.
 If there are multiple inverters in the system, the UACMeanL1 channel exists multiple times, once for each inverter and therefore there must be a column in the dataframe depending on the ChannelType AND NodeType combination.
 Also the **Unit** is an important information to be added to the export file.
+The image below shows a sample how the data and headers should look like after parsing:

+//TODO image of data frame with data!

 The **procedure of the initial solution** works as follows:
 1. data of two days is requested